zerolawtech/SFT-Protocol/docs/issuing-entity.rst

 Custodians
 ==========

 **Custodian** are entities that are approved to hold tokens on behalf of multiple investors.
-Common examples of custodians include broker/dealers and secondary markets.
+Common examples of custodians include broker/dealers, escrow agents and secondary markets.
 Each custodian must be individually approved by an issuer before they can receive tokens.

 Custodians interact with an issuer's investor counts differently from regular investors.
 When an investor transfers a balance into a custodian it does not increase the overall investor count, instead the investor is now included in the list of beneficial owners represented by the custodian.
 Even if the investor now has a balance of 0, they will be still be included in the issuer's investor count.